 It isn’t uncommon for many drug users to not think about any bodily harm when using these substances, especially in the early stages.
 However, different drugs affect your body in various ways.
 These drugs can vary from person to person based on size, physical tolerance levels, dosage, overall health, and other factors.
 Below are some in-depth answers to the question, “How does a person’s body change during drug use?”

-How A Person’s Body Changes During Drug Use?
+How Does A Person’s Body change During Drug Use?